Skinner keeps Canes rolling at home with win over Sabres

 Buffalo's Anders Nilsson had 33 saves.

-Victor Rask scored Carolina's other goal.
+Victor Rask scored Carolina's other goal while Jordan Staal added two assists for the Hurricanes.

+''We got some good momentum swings for sure, and then we gave it a little bit back at times,'' said Hurricanes coach Bill Peters, who was celebrating his 52nd birthday. ''(Skinner) got us going for sure.
+That's a good way to get your 300th and then follow it right up.
+He did a lot of good things.''

 William Carrier and Brian Gionta scored for Buffalo.

 Buffalo took advantage of a mistake to claim the lead 4:24 into the game.
 Carolina defenseman Jaccob Slavin, attempting to clear from the right corner, instead sent the puck straight to the Sabres' Ryan O'Reilly.
 He set up Carrier for a tip-in from the left side of the net.